Digit App

 Family Health Insurance Premium Calculator

-• Lifestyle: Certain habits or lifestyles may invite a higher risk of diseases or conditions, which affect your premium.
-You need to declare everything about you or your family members honestly, as when a claim is made, the investigation will automatically show the cause of the illness or condition.
-If it is due to a habit that was not declared, like smoking or heavy drinking, then it may result in a claim denial.
+• Lifestyle: Certain habits or lifestyles may invite a higher risk of diseases or conditions, can increase your premium.
+You need to declare everything about you or your family members honestly to avoid any claim rejections.

-• Location: Different cities have different pollution levels, accident risks, medical costs, etc., so the premium may vary by the city you and your family live in.
+• Location: Different cities have different pollution levels, accident risks, medical costs, etc., so the premiums are higher in metro cities because hospitalisation costs are significantly higher.

 • Sum Insured: A higher coverage amount directly increases the premium because it offers greater financial protection.